xb-Bogger/PatchAgent/README.md

 ## Fixed Bugs

-> [!NOTE]
-> This table is just a sample of the vulnerabilities fixed so far.
+This table is just a sample of the vulnerabilities fixed so far.
 We will unredact as responsible disclosure periods end.

 | Repository | Stars | Vulnerabilities |
 | - | - | - |